生命科学ネットワークについて

 学内の生命科学に関する課題を解決し、東京大学の生命科学研究のより一層の発展を目指して、教科書作成・改訂を通じた教育の支援、学内の研究者交流と学外への研究紹介を目的としたシンポジウム開催を主な事業として取り組んでいます。

-The Life Science Network was established in April 2009 as a network-type cross-sectional organization with 16 departments at the University of Tokyo.
+The Life Science Network was established in April 2009 as a network-type cross-sectional organization with 16 departments(*At the time of its establishment) at the University of Tokyo.
 The network was launched by integrating the former Life Science Research Network and the former Life Science Education Support Network with the aim of supporting issues related to the life science education and research.

 The main projects are supporting education through the creation and revision of textbooks, and holding symposiums with the aim of intercommunication among researchers at the university and introduction of research for the public.

-生命科学ネットワーク長 薬学系研究科長 三浦 正幸
+生命科学ネットワーク長 定量生命科学研究所長 三浦 正幸

 東京大学